divoxx/echosrv/DEVELOPMENT.md

 - Use `cargo bench` for benchmarking (when implemented)
 - Profile with `perf` or `flamegraph`
 - Monitor memory usage with `valgrind`
 - Use `tokio-console` for async runtime debugging

+### Protocol-Specific Debugging

+#### TCP
+- Monitor connection counts and limits
+- Check for connection leaks
+- Verify timeout configurations

+#### UDP
+- Monitor datagram sizes and rates
+- Check for packet loss
+- Verify timeout configurations